Site icon Zoe Larkin Photography

 There are SO many locations for your San Francisco engagement shoot, that’s for sure!
 Have you considered Marshall’s Beach (also known as Marshall Beach?)
 This windswept rocky San Francisco beach with sweeping views of the Golden Gate Bridge is not only beautiful but very underutilized.

-Especially in the time of social distancing, it’s worth going to San Francisco locations that afford you the opportunity to keep your distance and carve out some time to yourselves.
-Yeah, beach shoots in San Francisco are also wonderful for introverts, when you don’t want to feel like everyone’s watching you.
+It’s worth going to San Francisco locations that afford you the opportunity to carve out some time to yourselves without feeling like you have to dodge 1,000 tourists, dog walkers and photographers and their clients.
+Yeah, beach shoots in San Francisco are also perfect for introverts, when you don’t want to feel like everyone’s watching you.

 What does Marshall’s Beach have to offer for wedding & engagement shoots?